Warkworth, New Zealand: Land sales and early colonial settlement

-Following the signing of the Treaty of Waitangi in 1840, the Crown made the first purchases of the Mahurangi and Omaha blocks on 13 April 1841, which included the Mahurangi Harbour.
-While some iwi and hapū with customary interests had been engaged, such as Ngāti Paoa, Ngāti Rongo, Ngāti Raupō and Ngāti Manuhiri were not a part of this transaction, and it took the Crown until the 1850s to finalise a deal with these tribes.
-Te Hemara Tauhia and his people continued to occupy their lands at Te Muri during this time.
+The area that became Warkworth was part of the Mahurangi purchase made in 1841.
+The purchase was not finalised until 1853 and land was not subdivided nor resold until then, instead the Crown offered timber licences to settlers.

-In 1843, early settler John Anderson Brown began squatting on land along the Mahurangi River, establishing a dam and timber mill on the left bank in 1844.
+In 1843 early settler John Anderson Brown began squatting on land along the Mahurangi River, establishing a dam and timber mill on the left bank in 1844 after purchasing a timber licence.
 The timber industry, later joined by shipbuilding, were the two major economic activities in the area during the mid-19th century.
-In 1853, Brown was among the first land owners in the area, when Warkworth was established as a planned settlement and he and his daughter Amelia purchased 234 acres of land from the Crown.
+The area of Warkworth was initially a Maori reserve but in 1853 the land was sold to the Crown for £150.
+In 1853 Brown was among the first land owners in the area he purchased 153 acres of land from the Crown.
+Brown subdivided part of his land on the bank of the Mahurangi river in 1854.
+The street layout was in a rectangular grid pattern.
+Growth was slow and not all lots had been sold by 1864.
 The town developed slowly, primarily around the Mahurangi River wharf, where settlers could supply goods and services for the Auckland market.
 Bridge House Lodge, established on the site of John Anderson Brown's home next door to the Warkworth Bridge, is the oldest surviving building in Warkworth.

-The Mahurangi Post Office and Library were established in 1859, followed by the first local government in the area, when the Mahurangi Highway Board was established in 1863.
-In the same year, the Mahurangi School opened, and by 1868 Henry Palmer had established a flour mill in the settlement.
+The Mahurangi Post Office and Library were established in 1859.
+In the same year, the Mahurangi School opened, and by 1864 Henry Palmer had established a flour mill in the settlement.
+Warkworth continued to grow, becoming the largest settlement of Rodney County.

 Shipbuilding declined in the area during the late 1870s, and ceased in 1880.
-Unlike other areas of northern Auckland and Northland, kauri gum digging did not appear to play a large part in the economy of the town.
+Unlike other areas of North Auckland, kauri gum digging did not appear to play a large part in the economy of the town.
 Orchards were established around Warkworth, with some continuing to operate today.
+As forested land was cleared for shipbuilding the cleared land was developed for agriculture and orchards.

-In 1883 the Masonic Hall was built and up until 1911 served as a public hall until a dedicated building was constructed on the corner of Alnwick and Neville Streets.
+In 1864 the first public hall was constructed, remaining in use until 1911 when a replacement town hall was constructed on the corner of Alnwick and Neville Streets.
+In 1936 the hall was extended due to the growth of the town.

-Ngāti Rongo continued to hold a presence in the area in the 19th century.
-While initially made landless through the Mahurangi Purchase, a native reserve was established between Pukapuka and Waiwera in 1853.
-Land in this block was gradually sold land to settlers, and when Te Hemara Tauhia died in 1891, his Ngāti Rongo family moved to Glorit.
-In the 21st century, 13 iwi and collectives have interests in the Warkworth area, of whom Ngāti Manuhiri are considered mana whenua; or having historic and territorial rights in the area.